sutd50043/cohortclass/cc10/lab10.md

-# Start with the Toy MapReduce library
+# Start with the Toy MapReduce library (LOCAL)

+**You can exit the cluster for now and run the following exercises on your local machine or Google Colab.**

 During the lecture, we developed a toy MapReduce library in Python.
 It is sometimes useful to design Map Reduce jobs in this toy library before diving into the specific implementation such as Hadoop MapReduce or Spark.

 Recall that `map` and `reduce` are the two basic combinators/functions that enable data parallelism.